ahamez/protox/README.md

 ## Unsupported features

-* The [Any](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#any) well-known type.
-However, when working with binary protobuf, you can manually unpack the embedded message right after decoding and conversely pack it right before encoding;
+* The [Any](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#any) well-known type is partially supported: you can manually unpack the embedded message right after decoding and conversely pack it right before encoding;
 * Groups ([deprecated in protobuf](https://developers.google.com/protocol-buffers/docs/proto#groups));
 * All [options](https://developers.google.com/protocol-buffers/docs/proto3#options) other than `packed` and `default` are ignored as they concern other languages implementation details.